KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 ## Pushing Trained Model to HF Hub

-Now we have merged the model and the adapter, we can push the model to HF Hub and load it from there
+Now we have merged the Model and the Adapter, we can push the Model to HF Hub and load it from there

 **1. Sign-in to HF Hub using HF-cli**